gitlights-app/analytics-gitlights-action/README.md

 1. Go to the **Actions** tab in your repo
 2. Open the latest run of the dashboard workflow
+3. Navigate to the **Summary** tab of the workflow page
-3. Scroll to the **Artifacts** section
+4. Look for the **Artifacts** section at the bottom of the summary
-4. Download the file named `dashboard_url.txt`
+5. Download the file named `dashboard_url.txt`
-5. Open the file and copy the image URL
+6. Open the file and copy the image URL

 ---